Capacity is the ability to make a decision for oneself. It is both time specific and decision specific.

-- Were they able to comprehend and appreciate the claims to which they ought to give effect and were they affected by any disorder of the mind that influenced their will in disposing of their property?
+- Were they able to comprehend and appreciate the claims to which they ought to give effect and were they affected by any disorder of the mind which influenced their choice of terms in the will when disposing of their property?

 We know that capacity can be a sensitive subject and having conversations with loved ones around the issue can be emotive.